-Erik Sherman has been writing professionally since he was 14 years old.
+Erik Sherman is a baseball historian and the New York Times best-selling author of eight books on baseball.
+Sherman's niche is writing human-interest baseball stories that transcend the sport.
+His most recent book, DAYBREAK AT CHAVEZ RAVINE: FERNANDOMANIA AND THE REMAKING OF THE LOS ANGELES DODGERS, was released in June of 2023 and was nominated for a Casey Award--given for Baseball Book of the Year.
+Erik was a 2023 inductee to the New York State Baseball Hall of Fame for his baseball writing and hosts the 'Erik Sherman Show' podcast.
+His next book, co-written with Red Sox great Dwight Evans, is entitled, "DEWEY: Behind the Gold Glove," and will be released in July, 2024.
+Sherman has been writing professionally since he was 14 years old.
 Several years after attending Emerson College in Boston, he began writing books.
-His first, Out At Home, with former Dodgers and A’s outfielder Glenn Burke, who invented the ‘high five’ and died tragically of AIDS, is currently being made into a movie by actress/producer Jamie Lee Curtis through Amazon Studios.
-Sherman is also the coauthor of four other highly acclaimed baseball autobiographies: A Pirate For Life (with Steve Blass), the New York Times bestseller Mookie: Life, Baseball, and the ’86 Mets (with Mookie Wilson), Davey Johnson: My Wild Ride In Baseball And Beyond, and the New York Times best-seller, After The Miracle: The Lasting Brotherhood of the '69 Mets (with Art Shamsky).
-Sherman is also the author of Kings of Queens: Life Beyond Baseball With The ’86 Mets.
+His first, Out At Home, with former Dodgers and A’s outfielder Glenn Burke, who invented the ‘high five’ and died tragically of AIDS, is currently being made into a mini-series by actress/producer Jamie Lee Curtis.
+Sherman is the co-author of four other highly acclaimed baseball autobiographies: A Pirate For Life (with Steve Blass), the New York Times bestseller Mookie: Life, Baseball, and the ’86 Mets (with Mookie Wilson), Davey Johnson: My Wild Ride In Baseball And Beyond, and the New York Times best-seller, After The Miracle: The Lasting Brotherhood of the '69 Mets (with Art Shamsky).
+Sherman is also the author of 'Kings of Queens: Life Beyond Baseball With The ’86 Mets' and 'Two Sides of Glory: The 1986 Boston Red Sox In Their Own Words.'
 Erik is an annual lecturer at the National Baseball Hall of Fame in Cooperstown, New York.